 15. The Appellant nevertheless acknowledges that she did not include the "evidence of actual 'receipt' of the decision on review as an essential part of her appeal".
 However, the Appellant argues that since the issue of time limits was at stake between the parties, she expected that the Judge for Staff Appeals in exercising his "duty of fairness [...] [should have] enquire[d] further of the parties into the matter [...]".
-Consequently, "Judge Laker manifestly erred in law", particularly that he did not "make any enquiries that could and would have restored the applicants case so that the merits could and should have been considered".
-According to the Appellant, the Judge for Staff Appeals manifestly erred in law as he also failed to "observe", and "exercise his powers, discretions and duties to issue any orders or directions to the parties" in this regard.
-According to the Appellant, the parties" in this regard.

-16. The Appellant also alleges a manifest error of law based on paragraph 38 of the Impugned Decision, which speaks of 24 April 2019 as the "relevant date for the start of the time limit".
-According to the Appellant, Rule 16(1) of the Staff Appeals Procedure requires that the appeal is filed "within fourteen days of receipt of the Registrar's answer" as opposed to the date of "communication", as reflected in paragraph 38 of the Impugned Decision.
-In addition, referring to paragraph 39 of the Impugned Decision, the Appellant claims that the Judge for Staff Appeals purportedly refrained from giving any direction or indication that "it would be in her interests" to demonstrate the existence of "exceptional circumstances warranting an extension of time", as Rule 16(4) of the Staff Appeals Procedure dictates.
-Appeals Procedure dictates.
+Consequently, "Judge Laker manifestly erred in law", particularly that he did not rely on the "only reliable evidence of receipt [namely the] Appellants [sic] email of 6 May 2019", as well as failed to "appreciate, and [...] then observe or exercise, his powers, discretions and duties to issue any orders or directions to the parties" in this regard.
+25 of the time limit".
+According to the Appellant, Rule 16(1) of the Staff Appeals Procedure requires that the appeal is filed "within fourteen days of receipt of the Registrar's answer" as opposed to the date of "communication", as reflected in paragraph 39 of the Impugned Decision.
+Therefore, the Appellant contends that the Judge for Staff Appeals manifestly erred and applied "the wrong definition when he ruled on the time limit".
+In addition, referring to paragraph 40 of the Impugned Decision, the Appellant claims that the Judge for Staff Appeals purportedly refrained from giving any direction or indication that "it would be in her interest" to demonstrate the existence of "exceptional circumstances warranting an extension of time", as Rule 16(4) of the Staff Appeals Procedure dictates.